Last updated 2026-04-02

 7. Retrieve or create the EST - Cash Settlement activity.

-8. Add a note to the claim stating that the claim was settled and include settlement amount.
+8. Add a note to the claim stating that the claim was settled and include cash settlement amount.

 9. Complete the activity.